Kinerd History, Family Crest & Coats of Arms

 The surname Kinerd was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very ancient times in the barony named Kinnaird.
 Radulphus Rufus had a charter from King William the Lion of the barony of Kinnaird in Perthshire and it is from this early origin that the surname was assumed.

-Important Dates for the Kinerd family
+Early History of the Kinerd family

 This web page shows only a small excerpt of our Kinerd research.
 Another 166 words (12 lines of text) covering the years 1180, 1296, 1428, 1435, 1449, 1546, 1567, 1622, 1689, 1661, 1663, 1653, 1701, 1683, 1715, 1707, 1727, 1684 and 1758 are included under the topic Early Kinerd History in all our PDF Extended History products and printed products wherever possible.